-The case of cogebras over the operad $\mathcal{P}$ can’t be treated in the same way.
-Indeed, because the cotensorisation is only lax, the functor ${(-)}^{\mathcal P}$ cannot be given the structure of a comonad in general.
-In fact it is not known whether in any context and given any operad, there exists a free cogebra functor for this operad or not.
-In most known cases --- Cartesian categories, categories of modules over specific rings etc. --- an inductive construction is possible.
-In the specific case of chain complexes of vector spaces the inductive construction actually stops at the first step and we then have a simple construction for the free cogebra.
+The case of coalgebras over the operad $\operad $ can’t be treated in the same way.
+Indeed, because the cotensorisation is only lax, the functor ${(-)}^{\operad}$ cannot be given the structure of a comonad.

 The problem of constructing the cofree coalgebra over a linear operad has been solved by Smith ~\cite{doi:10.1016/s0166-8641(03)00037-3} following ideas from Fox ~\cite{doi:10.1016/0022-4049(93)90038-u}.
 In what follows, we use the more conceptual approach of Anel ~\cite{arXiv:1409.4688} which we rephrase using the cotensor.